Breast Cancer Patients with Hair Loss

 Breast Cancer Patients

 Sending breast cancer patients to expensive and inconvenient laser hair therapy clinics is usually not an option.
 It can conflict with their medical treatment schedules and aggravate psychological stress and physical exhaustion.
 Not to mention it unnecessarily compromises their weakened immune systems with an increased risk of virus exposure.
-On the other hand, at-home laser hair therapy devices do not disrupt compliance or decrease treatment efficacy.
+On the other hand, at-home laser hair therapy caps or helmets do not disrupt compliance or decrease treatment efficacy.
 With this approach, you can potentially reverse chemotherapy-induced hair loss faster.
 Or, best of all, you may be able to avoid it altogether.

 The Theradome LH80 PRO is the world’s most technologically advanced laser hair therapy device.
 And patients can use it in the comfort and privacy of their homes.
 Developed by a former NASA scientist, the Theradome relies solely on science and cutting-edge technology.
 Its revolutionary approach treats hair loss at a cellular level.
 It is also ultra-convenient since it's hands-free and cordless.
 Treatment sessions are timed automatically, and a voice-over lets you know when your sessions are over.